prismhead26/Daily-Work-Scheduler/README.md

 # Daily-Work-Scheduler

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Day.js in the browser.

 ## Description

 The main goal of this project is to Create a simple calendar application that allows a user to save events for each hour of a typical working day (9am&ndash;5pm) by modifying starter code.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by jQuery.
 It will also have a clean and polished, responsive user interface that adapts to multiple screen sizes.
 <br>
-After completion of the project, I have a better understanding on declaring/calling variables, functions, arrow-functions, if-statments, callbacks and for loops.
-I also learned some better ways to refactor the JavaScript code, thus making the code easier to read and more modular!
+After completion of the project, I have a better understanding of API's and how to implement the interfaces into the HTML file.
+I also learned Day.js and really enjoyed the ability to modify the format.
+And lastly I learned some better ways to refactor the JavaScript code by using jQuery, thus making the code shorter and more modular!

 ## Table of Contents